schaar/voteraid-1/outline.md

 #### Initial request

 1. Ask for location
-2. User responds with location
-3. Ask user what issue is
-4. User responds with issue
+2. User responds with location, record it, ask user about issue
   1. Problem with ID
     - respond with ID info
   2. name not on registration list